Mickley, Northumberland

-Mickley is a cluster of villages in the civil parish of Prudhoe in Northumberland, England.
+Mickley is a cluster of villages in the civil parish of Prudhoe, in Northumberland, England.
 It lies south of the River Tyne and is accessible via the A695.
 The electoral ward of Mickley comprises the hamlets of Mickley Square, West Mickley (including Mount Pleasant), High Mickley, plus Cherryburn and Eltringham Farm.
 The population is a little under one thousand.
-In 1951 the parish had a population of 1862.

 The Mickley settlements are served by St George's Church, which was built in 1830.
-Other facilities in Mickley include a Primary School, garden centre, two social clubs and a cafe on the A695.
+Other facilities in Mickley include a First School, garden centre, two social clubs and a cafe on the A695.
 There is a public house (The Blue Bell Inn), dating from the 1820s, at Mount Pleasant.

 The Mickley area is physically situated on a steep, north-facing hill that reaches 203 metres above sea level on Mickley Moor, where views over to both the Simonside Hills and even the Cheviot Hills are often visible on a clear day.